 We have already approved Rs 33,300 crore of fund for the state out of which Rs 20,752 crore has already been released, liquidating all pending liabilities on wages and material.
 There is no pending bill on account of wages.

 On April 14, 1.42 million workers were offered jobs but this increased to 7.79 million (workers) within two weeks.
-More than 36 million person days of work has already been created under MGNREGS and it will increase further.
+More than 36 million person days of work have already been created under MGNREGS and it will increase further.

-source: Hindustantimes
+source: hindustantimes

 Link:https://www.hindustantimes.com/india-news/covid-19-won-t-be-able-to-damage-indian-agriculture-narendra-s-tomar/story-3FQxpETds30Fd24rhK4AaO.html